LeafarCoder/Biomechanics-of-Motion-Project-2019/README.md

 # Biomechanics of Motion - Project 2019

-Project for the course of Biomechanics of Motion (Fall 2019) programmed in Matlab.
+Project for the course of Biomechanics of Motion (Fall 2019) lectured in [IST](http://tecnico.ulisboa.pt/) from the University of Lisbon.
+Programmed in Matlab.

 ---